Field Sparrow Farms Pastured Chicken

 This goes to show how much we have been hoodwinked as a society to think of meat as the vehicle for sauce or breading.
 Good meat (even white meat) has a great flavour.
 I believe it all comes down to feeding the animal a varied diet.
 As humans, we would grow bored with just one type of food our whole lives.
 Animals aren’t that different.
 Even cows who are fed “grass” get a lot of variety if the pasture is good – timothy grass, birds foot trefoil, clover, and alfalfa are just a tiny number of the variety of plants that make up the “grass” in a field.
-Our chickens are eating this same variety with the addition of insects.
+Our Pastured Chicken are eating this same variety with the addition of insects.

 How we do it

 We have 1,000 units of basic chicken quota that allows us to raise approximately 5,000 chickens each summer.
 Every two weeks a van pulls up and delivers 500 day-old chicks.
 We bring them into one of the two shelters that serve as our brooder.
 The brooder has wood shavings on the ground for some insulation and several feeders and waterers set up all around.
 We dip their beaks into water, and off they go.
 Immediately they start pecking at the GMO-free chick starter and drinking some water.

 As the birds get larger they are split into smaller groups to maintain a healthy social dynamic and make sure the feed, forage, and water are shared adequately.
 The sides on the shelter roll up to allow for adequate ventilation on warm days.